 Hugh designed and created all the graphics for Steve Binder’s Elvis Comeback Special book (http://www.meteor17.com/elvis-comeback-special/) and extensions.
 He worked closely with producer/director Binder and Spencer in art directing and designing the Book, which was launched in 2018, the year of the 50th Anniversary celebrating the landmark NBC television special.
 Just completed is the abridged version of the Book entitled, Elvis Unleashed.
 It will be marketed and released to mass retail outlets around the world, holiday season, 2019.

-He also created the art for the illustrated book by Graham Nash (dedication by Carole King), based upon Nash’s #1 timeless hit, “Our House”.
-Hugh worked with Spencer, Judy Proffer and Nash for nearly 4 years in order to make the song come to life in print, for Meteor 17’s Padaro Books division.. http://www.meteor17.com/our-house.
+Hugh Syme created the art and graphic design for the illustrated book by Graham Nash (dedication by Carole King), based upon Nash’s #1 timeless hit, “Our House”.
+Hugh worked with Spencer, Judy Proffer and Nash for nearly 4 years in order to make the song come to life in print, for Meteor 17’s Padaro Books division. http://www.meteor17.com/our-house.